Innovation and Entrepreneurship in Photonics

 How do I register?

-Our application site is now open and will close on 28 February 2018.
-Offers of places will be made in mid-March, with a requirement to complete registration and bank transfer of registration fees by 31 March 2018.
+Our application site is now open and will close on 31st March 2018.
+Offers of places will be made from mid-March to April, with a requirement to complete registration and bank transfer of registration fees by 30th April 2018.

 Where can I find more information?